thisisaccount321/elastic/README.md

 ### Project Overview
-Total possible time of contributing: 1.5 days.
+Total possible time of time spent: 1.5 days.

 One of the strictest requirements is being production-ready while keeping costs under $300 over six months.